We all know the fact that every customer service representative is in fact, the face of the company they are working for.

 The response rate and time vary from business to business but the resolution is mostly positive in my experience.

 Keeping in mind the amount of customer service queries a business receives every day on social media, email, website help page, etc., responding to each one them separately would be such a hassle.

-According to Salesforce, their customer's satisfaction rate has been increased to at least 35% by using automated customer support.
+According to Salesforce, their customer satisfaction rate has been increased to at least 35% by using the automated customer support.

 Providing a way to resolve issues themselves – self-service customer support is a quick and smart way to filter out customers who require a human support agent from the ones who just want to know how to change their password.

 The best way to do so is by integrating an automated live chat support bot with your website or social media.

 A chatbot is capable of handling all of your customers at once.
 This saves your live chat support time and costs to a great extent.

 If you are skeptical about the results of a chatbot catering to your online customers, you can read about tons of successfully running chatbot reviews online.

 Big names like; Whole Foods, CNN, Spotify, Sephora, Mastercard, Wall Street Journal, and many others are also using chatbots for more than just customer support.

 Botsify provides a comprehensive self-service as well as a Premium service platform where you can create a chatbot, customize it with multimedia, and several in-app integrations, for your website and/or Facebook.